 In-network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost-sharing as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
+The most recent list of providers is available on our website at www.Medicare.PacificSource.com.

 Why do you need to know which providers are part of our network?

 As a member of our plan, you can choose to receive care from out-of-network providers.
 Our plan will cover services from either in-network or out-of-network providers, as long as the services are covered benefits and medically necessary.
-If you use an out-of-network provider, your share of the costs for your covered services may be higher.
+However, if you use an out-ofnetwork provider, your share of the costs for your covered services may be higher.
+See Chapter 3 (Using the plan's coverage for your medical services) for more specific information.